Code-Institute-Submissions/first-project-monkees-rock-band/README.md

 - [Htmlburger](https://htmlburger.com/#) website inspired me to add carousel for about us page.
 - [Wrapbootstrap](http://wrapbootstrap.com/preview/WB059347H) website helped me design landing page.

+##### Code by others
+- The code in [Stackoverflow](https://stackoverflow.com/questions/49391266/change-bootstrap-4-carousel-control-colors) was used to change carousel controls colour.

 #### Acknowledgements
 - I would like to thank my tutor Antonija Simic for all her help and support during the development of this project.